mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

     - correlation-based methods gives dense disparity maps (disparity value at each pixel)
     - feature-based methods gives sparse disparity maps (disparity value at interest points only)
 - if baseline distance is known, measure disparity and calculate depth of point
-- if basline distance is not known, calculate relative depths of points from relative disparities
+- if baseline distance is not known, calculate relative depths of points from relative disparities

 ### <a name="7.2" class="anchor"></a> [7.2 Coplanar cameras](#7.2)

 An epipolar constraint is cameras on the same plane, $y_{L}' = y_{R}'$, so possible to search along straight line to find corresponding point in other image, and maximum disparity constraint is when length of search region depends on maximum expected disparity, so $$d_{\textrm{max}} = f\frac{B}{z_{\textrm{max}}}$$

 - for each point $(x', y')$ in image
-    - search correponding point between $(x' - d_{\textrm{max}}, y')$ and $(x' + d_{\textrm{max}}, y')$ in other image
+    - search corresponding point between $(x' - d_{\textrm{max}}, y')$ and $(x' + d_{\textrm{max}}, y')$ in the other image

 Other constraints are:

-- continuity constraint, neighbouring points have similar disparities, or relative distance between different corresponding points the same
+- continuity constraint, neighboring points have similar disparities, or relative distance between different corresponding points the same
-- uniqueness constraint, location in image should only match single point in other image
+- uniqueness constraint, location in image should only match single point in the other image
 	- exception is line-of-sight
 - ordering constraint, matching points along corresponding epipolar (straight line) is same order in images
 	- exception is difference in depth